filipeamoises/Rick-and-Morty/README.md

-# Ricky-Morty-Challenge
+# Ricky-Morty
-This project was create to demonstrate knowledge for an interview process for the company RedSpace.
+This project was created to demonstrate knowledge.